Welcome to Adventure School

-If you are moving into the area, we would appreciate you enrolling your child as soon as you have secured a property within our enrolment zone.
+- When to Enrol: Ideally, please enrol as soon as your child turns four, or as soon as you have secured a property within our zone.

-- complete our online enrolment form via this link
+- How to Enrol: Please complete our enrolment form via this link

-(If you are moving into a new home, a second document e.g power invoice, can be provided when you receive the first one.)
+Note: If you are still moving in, a second document can be provided once you receive your first one.

-Once we have received your Enrolment Application and the supporting documents, we will contact you with next steps.
+Once we receive your application and documents, we will contact you about the next steps.

 New Entrants